 Dr. Andrew Bell

-I first took an interest in Chiropractic at the age of 17.
-I had been working in at McCullough’s Feed and Seed store in Lanark, slugging feedbags.
-I was a strong adolescent, and though it sure wasn’t proper lifting technique I liked to impress the farmers by picking up feedbags without bending my legs, lifting them over my head, and flinging them to the front of their truck.
-These bags weighed up to 100lbs each and, as fun as this was, a few months of lifting improperly took its toll.
-I quickly learned that physics will grind down even the strongest individual.
+Dr. Bell first took an interest in chiropractic at the age of 17 when he was working at McCullough’s Feed & Seed store in Lanark, slugging feedbags.
+Being a strong adolescent didn’t offset proper lifting technique, and he liked to impress the farmers by picking up feedbags without bending his legs, lifting them overhead, then flinging them to the front of the truck.
+These bags weighed up to 100lbs each and—as fun as this was—a few months of lifting improperly took its toll, and he quickly learned that physics will grind down even the strongest individual.

-I was hobbled, eventually only able to drag the bags as there was no ability to throw left in me.
-Badly bent over, I had to stabilize myself with both hands on my knees to look up at the clock wishing for the end of the day.
+Hobbled, and eventually only able to drag the bags, Dr. Bell began needing to stabilize himself with both hands on knees just to look up at the clock, wishing for the end of the day.

-Eventually I met with the chiropractor.
-He examined me thoroughly, and showed me what I had done to myself and was happy and to help me restore normal motion and position to the vertebra of my spine.
-He took time to educate me, and explained that these subluxations were affecting my brain’s ability to send and receive impulses to and from the rest of my body.
-I responded quickly to the adjustments, and felt great relief within the first weeks.
-We continued to adjust and correct my spine’s motion over the following months, I felt better than I could remember feeling.
-I then decided I needed to become a Chiropractor, and share this experience with others.
+Eventually Dr. Bell met with a chiropractor, was examined thoroughly, and was happy to find out that treatment would help restore normal motion and position of the spinal vertebrae.
+The doctor took time to explain that these subluxations were affecting the brain’s ability to send and receive impulses to and from the rest of the body.
+Dr. Bell responded quickly to the adjustments and felt great relief within the first weeks and began to feel better than he could remember feeling.
+He decided he needed to become a Chiropractor, and share this experience with others.

-My preferred techniques for adjusting are Thompson which is a full spine assessment and correction protocol, Diversified and Activator.
-I am also trained in Gonstead which uses the x-ray technique to discern the status of the spine prior to treatment and rule out contraindications to adjustments, flexion distraction, sacral occipital technique, upper cervical specific and applied kinesiology.
+Dr. Bell’s preferred techniques for adjusting are Thompson which is a full spine assessment and correction protocol, Diversified and Activator.
+He is also trained in Gonstead (which uses the x-ray technique to discern the status of the spine prior to treatment and rule out contraindications to adjustments), flexion distraction, sacral-occipital technique, upper cervical specific, and applied kinesiology.

 Enough about me!
 What’s important is how we can help you!